AvailLang/Avail/examples/sample-hybrid-project/README.md

 ![Version](https://img.shields.io/badge/v2.0.0.alpha01-0f824e)

-***NOTE: 8/27/2023 The current state of this example is: Expected to Work***
+***NOTE: 2023.09.07 The current state of this example is: Expected to Work***

 *This uses alpha version tools that are in flux.
 This README will be updated* *to reflect accurate usage for the 2.0.0 production release of the Avail* *toolchain.
-Once the tools are finalized, this sample will be updated to a* *working state relative to the lastest production release.*
+Once the tools are finalized, this sample will be updated to a* *working state relative to the latest production release.*

 This represents a project that uses Avail in a JVM project with Avail dynamic pojo linking to functions written in Kotlin.
 This project will be updated over